suborbital/docs/website/docs/compute/get-started.md

 ## Installation

 To use Compute, you need an environment token and the Subo command line tool.
-This token allows the control plane to authenticate with the Suborbital Compute Network, our hosted service that manages billing, metadata storage, telemetry, and more.
+The environment token allows the control plane to authenticate with our hosted service that manages billing, metadata storage, telemetry, and more.

 ### Install Subo: the Compute CLI

 If you use macOS, you can use [Homebrew](https://brew.sh) to install the `subo` command line tool:

 ```bash
 brew tap suborbital/subo